 - Develop one new vocational/workforce course or sequence of courses per year in response to market study data indicating need or emerging opportunity.

-Lamar State College Orange will lead our students and the members of our community to achieving their personal and professional goals.
+Goal 5: Lamar State College Orange will lead our students and the members of our community to achieving their personal and professional goals (derived from core value of Success).

 - Identify and remove barriers or obstacles to completion, graduation, and/or transfer.